 Return to the main window and click “Start Generating”.

-The plugin will automatically place each design as per the settings made.
+The plugin will automatically generate t-shirt mockups by placing each design as per the settings made.

 This use case will explain how to place an embroidery design in the confined space of a t-shirt template.